holoviz/lumen/doc/how_to/data_processing/pipeline_python.md

 ## Overview

-When building with Lumen in Python, the main object that defines a dashboard is the [`Pipeline`](../../reference/Pipeline).
+When building with Lumen in Python, the main object that defines a dashboard is the [Pipeline](lumen.pipeline.Pipeline).
 With this Pipeline object, you can specify the data source, filters, and transforms.
 There are two approaches to add these specifications to a `Pipeline` object, **declaratively or programmatically**.
 While the declarative approach is more compact, the programmatic approach allows you to seperate the pipeline creation steps.

 ![Pipeline Diagram](../../_static/pipeline_diagram.png)